SherineAwad/Ribofilio/docs/protocol.rst

 **Ribosomal Profiling Protocol**
 ========================================================================================

-This is a ribosomal profiling protocol to estimate ribosomes dropoff rate using Ribofilio.
+This is a ribosomal profiling protocol to estimate ribosomes' dropoff rate using Ribofilio.

 Download Data
 ------------------